 US isolationism will be the defining feature of the G7 gathering of world leaders this week.
 Donald Trump’s disregard for the international post-war rules-based system has been evidenced by his policies ranging from climate change and the Iran nuclear deal to financial deregulation and trade and investment.
 Guided by his ‘America first’ mantra, he has been critical of multilateral decision-making, eager to undermine or even dismantle institutions that the US played a lead role in creating.
 But in aiming to be first, the US risks being left alone.

-In the area of climate change, the decision by Trump to withdraw the US from the Paris agreement one year ago has spurred increased interest from the international community to advance the climate change agenda, as explored in this month's OMFIF Bulletin.
+In the area of climate change, the US’s decision to withdraw from the Paris agreement one year ago has spurred increased interest from the international community to advance the climate change agenda, as explored in this month’s OMFIF Bulletin.
 Green bond issuance, for example, rose to $155.5bn in 2017, the highest level of annual issuance on record.

 On trade and investment, attention has focused on Trump’s acerbic rhetoric towards China.
 This has translated into policy, from tariffs on US imports from China, to the 2017 decision of the US Committee on Foreign investment to put in place additional investment screening rules.
 Trade and investment protectionism has extended to traditionally strong US allies such as Japan, New Zealand and, more recently, Canada and Europe.